null2264/dotfiles/README.md

 ## dotfiles

+### About
-This repository contains config files that i used, some are coded/modified/scripted by me, some other are from other people's config from github/reddit/youtube
+This repository contains config files that i used, some are coded/modified/scripted by me, some other are from other people's config from github/reddit/youtube.

+### Tips
+Add this to /etc/zsh/zshenv

+`#!/bin/zsh

+export ZDOTDIR=$HOME/.config/zsh`